This section refers to the child with fever that is persistent or recurrent for longer than 5 days without an apparent cause.

 - Careful clinical assessment to exclude red flags (suggestive of malignancy or infection), foreign travel, history of tick bites and health of family members, pets and their health, medication history, sexual history.

-- Careful examination (looking for rashes especially when pyrexial), lymphadenopathy, mouth ulcer, evidence of heart murmurs or nail fold changes (endocarditis), joints and fundoscopy.
+- Careful examination should include looking for rashes (especially when febrile), lymphadenopathy, mouth ulcers, evidence of heart murmurs or nail fold changes (endocarditis), joints and fundoscopy.

-- 'First line' investigation aim to exclude infection and autoimmune disease and usually includes: Blood cultures when pyrexial, Urine microscopy and culture, Autoantibodies, Chest radiograph, Cerebrospinal fluid analysis.
+- 'First line' investigations aim to exclude infection and autoimmune disease and usually includes: Blood cultures when febrile, urine microscopy and culture, autoantibodies, chest radiograph, cerebrospinal fluid analysis.

-- In the immunosuppressed child (either due to underlying disease or treatment), always consider unusual / opportunistic infections.
+- In the immunosuppressed child (either due to underlying disease or treatment), always consider Tuberculosis and unusual / opportunistic infections.